kiba/Writings/fac/chp21_after_the_war.md

 **Year 3, Day 185**

-General Ironwood approached me to purchase war machines, and in particular bullets, as well all the blueprints necessary to produce them.
+General Ironwood approached me to purchase war machines, and in particular bullets, as well all the blueprints to create the machines that manufacture them.
 They will pay royalties if they should decide to produce those machines and bullets in their own factories.

 It's actually much cheaper and more efficient to buy from me rather than start up their own factories.

 The general commented on how my war machines made their mech obsolete overnight and that they were trying to catch up, but he was under no illusion over who has the greatest manufacturing capacity.

-It is a five year contract in which I will supply the Atlasian military with the latest and greatest military hardware and the manual and the blueprints and training.
+It is a five year contract in which I will supply the Atlasian military with the latest and greatest military hardware, with the manual, blueprints along with training services.
 It's some serious lien that will go to support my SWF.

 **Year 3, 199**

-Other kingdoms are approaching me to buy military hardware.
+Other kingdoms are approaching me to buy military hardware as well.
 They are very afraid of what might happen to them.

 The Grimm literally did fought Mechatron to a standstill, the micro kingdom that is the premiere military power on Remnant.
-If the Grimm did try to attack any other kingdoms, a lot more people will die.
+If the Grimm did try to attack any other kingdoms, a lot more people will die, and maybe the kingdom would disappear altogether.

 I wonder why Salem chose my kingdom rather than the others?
 Maybe she thought that I was going to become very difficult to destroy as time go on.